Marcos-cat/school_projects/English/EssayTemplate.md

 ## Analysis

-When the vast majority of your time is spent thinking about algorithms and how they affect the inputs, the method of Point-free programming allows the algorithms to be separated from their inputs, which removes and extra complication from the mental process of deciphering what a bit of code does.
+When the vast majority of your time is spent thinking about algorithms and how they affect the inputs, the method of Point-free programming allows the algorithms to be separated from their inputs, which removes an extra complication from the mental process of deciphering what a bit of code does.

 ## Conclusion Sentence

-Allowing for programmers to more easily reason about code, Point-free is a value and beneficial technique.
+Allowing programmers to more easily reason about code, Point-free is a valuable and beneficial technique.

 ---